2025 Cincinnati Bearcats football team

-The 2025 Cincinnati Bearcats football team represents the University of Cincinnati during the 2025 NCAA Division I FBS football season.
-The Bearcats, members of the Big 12 Conference, play home games at Nippert Stadium in Cincinnati, Ohio.
-2025 is the program's third season under head coach Scott Satterfield.
+The 2025 Cincinnati Bearcats football team represented the University of Cincinnati during the 2025 NCAA Division I FBS football season.
+The Bearcats, members of the Big 12 Conference, played home games at Nippert Stadium in Cincinnati, Ohio.
+2025 was the program's third season under head coach Scott Satterfield.

+The Cincinnati Bearcats drew an average home attendance of 36,052, the 62nd-highest of all college football teams.